How Much Does a Gambling Writer Earn?

 Who Is Actually Playing Irish Slots?

 The thing is though, I’ve been around gambling my entire adult life, and I’ve never known anyone who actually enjoys Irish slots.
 I certainly don’t play them.
-They’re packed full of stereotypes, they often have terrible RTPs and frankly, they all look the same.

 I think I dabbled with the original Rainbow Riches back when I was a deputy manager in a William Hill shop.
 In demo mode, mind you.
 But let’s face it — Rocky was far superior anyway!